kinggiddy1/kinggiddy1/README.md

 I'm a **Full-Stack Software Engineer** with a love for clean architecture and cross-platform solutions.
 I work across the entire stack — from pixel-perfect UIs to scalable backends and cloud deployments.

-My stack spans **Angular, React, Node.js, Laravel, PHP, Java** and beyond — with mobile experience in **React Native, Expo, and Ionic** for both Android & iOS.
+My stack spans **Angular, React, Node.js, Laravel, PHP, Java** and beyond, with mobile experience in **React Native, Expo, and Ionic** for both Android & iOS.

 Point me at a hard problem and I'll ship something that actually solves it.